isomerpages/moe-westviewpri/_about-us/Our School/School Rules.md

 Girls with hair touching the collar should tie up their hair with a black rubber band.
-Girls should only put on ear studs less than 5mm in diameter.
-No dangling earrings are allowed.&nbsp;No gold earrings and ear studs are allowed.
+Girls should only put on ear studs less than 5mm in diameter. <u>No dangling earrings are allowed.&nbsp;No gold earrings and ear studs are allowed.</u>